ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 ??? note inline end
     It may take a few minutes to finish provisioning your cluster.
-At this point you will be prompted to review or accept the proposed changes.
-You may review them if you like, but you should press `a` for accept once satisfied.
 Now the cluster can be deployed.
 Run the following command to deploy your E4S Pro cluster: